-Read on to find out what this is, how it’s related to an employer’s responsibility for occupational safety and health, and how an OSHA inspector might cite an employer for violating the General Duty Clause.
+Read on to find out what the General Duty Clause is, how it’s related to an employer’s responsibility for occupational safety and health, and how an OSHA inspector might cite an employer for violating the General Duty Clause.

 Section 5 of the Occupational Safety and Health Act lists responsibilities or duties of employers and employees for occupational safety and health.